MadeInShineA/hei-course-summaries/README.md

 1. **Navigate** to the course directory you're interested in (e.g., `301.1-ml/`)
 2. **Explore** the content within each course directory
 3. **Review** course materials to support your learning
-4. **Set up** the Python environment using uv (if working with Python notebooks): First install uv (https://docs.astral.sh/uv/getting-started/installation/), then run `cd 301.1-ml && uv sync` (uses the provided pyproject.toml)
+4. **Set up** the Python environment using uv (if working with Python notebooks, scripts, quizzes, or interactive apps): First install uv (https://docs.astral.sh/uv/getting-started/installation/), then run `uv sync` from the repository root (uses the provided pyproject.toml).
+This creates a virtual environment (.venv) and installs dependencies like streamlit, matplotlib, scikit-learn, marimo, and others as needed.

+5. **Run Python-based content**: Use `uv run` to execute scripts, notebooks, quizzes, and apps within the project environment.
+Examples:
+   - Scripts: `uv run python path/to/script.py` (e.g., `uv run python 301.1-ml/src/svm/create_svm_plots.py` to generate SVM plots)
+   - Marimo notebooks: `uv run marimo run path/to/notebook.py` (e.g., `uv run marimo run 301.1-ml/content/week-2/mastermind_notebook.py`)
+   - Jupyter notebooks: `uv run jupyter notebook path/to/notebooks/` (e.g., `uv run jupyter notebook 301.1-ml/content/`)
+   - Streamlit quizzes/apps: `uv run streamlit run path/to/app.py` (e.g., `uv run streamlit run 302.1-data-computation/quizzes/docker_quiz.py` for an interactive Docker quiz with 22 questions, feedback, hints, and scoring)
 ## Contribution Guidelines

 This repository is designed to be a collaborative learning resource.
 Contributions are welcome in the form of: